sinnie/learn_web_dev/react.md

 4. What kinds of things would we do in the componentWillUnmount method?
 5. In this example, inside the componentDidMount method, we are using `.bind(this)`.
 What does this do?
 What happens if we omit the bind method?

-#### We are describing some scenarios that involve tapping into the component lifecycle:
+#### Some scenarios that involve tapping into the component lifecycle:
 * You want to make a request to fetch the user's orders when you are ready to display the orders table (a component).
 * You want to detect when a search field has changed to trigger a new search request.
 * You are filtering a set of cities in the United States based on search in your `render` method.
 For performance reasons, you only want to render when the search field has changed.